avaframe/AvaFrame/docs/moduleOut3Plot.rst

 specific colors and levels corresponding to the default option of visualising pressure in com1DFA.
 If the flag `continuous` is set to `True`, this function returns a colormap object and a norm object fitted to the minimum and maximim values provided as input parameters.
-However, if the continuous flag is set to False, it will return a colormap object and a norm object representing the discrete levels defined in the dictionary, where the maximum level provided in the inputs will be added as maximum level of the colorscale.
+If the `continuous` flag is set to `False`, it will return a colormap object and a norm object representing the discrete levels defined in the dictionary.
+The maximum level provided in the inputs will be added as maximum level of the colorscale.
 See the two example plots below, where the predefined levels correspond to 1, 10, 25, and 50 kPa and the maximum level provided as input is 320 kPa.